Shut Eye

-Shut Eye is an American drama streaming television series created by Leslie Bohem, airing on the streaming service Hulu.
+Shut Eye is an American drama television series created by Leslie Bohem, airing on the streaming service Hulu.
 It was given a straight-to-series 10-episode order.
 All ten episodes became available on December 7, 2016.
 A second season was ordered on March 20, 2017 which was released on December 6, 2017.
 The series originally was led by David Hudgins as showrunner during season one before he was replaced by John Shiban for season two.
 On January 30, 2018, the series was canceled after two seasons.

 Premise

 The series centers around the life of failed magician Charlie Haverford (Jeffrey Donovan), who now works as a psychic and suddenly starts to have real visions.